Exercise may be the last thing on a survivor’s mind, but physical activity can actually play an important role in healing.

 Doctors aren’t sure why, but physical activity can have several positive effects on breast cancer patients, according to the National Cancer Institute.
 Not only does research suggest that exercise is safe for many breast cancer patients, but it can improve how your body functions.

-Besides increasing your overall state of well-being, exercising after breast cancer treatment has three benefits:
+Besides increasing your overall state of well-being, exercising after breast cancer treatment has the following benefits:

-One study found that exercising is directly linked to lessened recurrence and progression as well as greater survival of the disease.
-For example, women who exercised moderately (the equivalent to walking three to five hours a week, at an average pace) after a breast cancer diagnosis experienced a 40-to-50-percent reduction in recurrence and death than women who did not.
+A large study found that exercising decreases the risk recurrence and progression and increases survival.
+For example, women who exercised moderately (the equivalent to walking three to five hours a week at an average pace), after a breast cancer diagnosis, experienced a 40-50% reduction in recurrence and death than women who did not.

-“One of the most common side effects of breast cancer treatment (surgery, radiation, chemotherapy) is fatigue, which is actually best treated with exercise,” said Jason Ye, MD, assistant professor of clinical radiation oncology at Keck School of Medicine of USC and a radiation oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC.
+“One of the most common side effects of breast cancer treatment (surgery, radiation, chemotherapy) is fatigue, which is actually best treated with exercise,” says Jason Ye, MD, a radiation oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC and assistant professor of clinical radiation oncology at the Keck School of Medicine of USC.
 “In practice, the more patients become sedentary due to fatigue, the worse the fatigue gets.
-It’s a vicious cycle.”
+It’s a vicious circle.”

-“The link between higher body mass index and worse survival is especially strong in breast cancer,” Dr. Ye said.
+“The link between higher body mass index and worse survival is especially strong in breast cancer,” Ye says.

 Just as exercise before cancer can make you feel better both physically and mentally, it can do the same for you during and after your treatment.